cirosantilli/linux-kernel-module-cheat/README.md

 Scripts under `/etc/init.d` are run by `/etc/init.d/rcS`, which gets called by the line `::sysinit:/etc/init.d/rcS` in `/etc/inittab`.

+### What is the init executable?

+When the Linux kernel finishes booting, it runs an executable as the first and only userland process.

+The default path is `/init`, but we an set a custom one with the `init=` kernel command line argument.

+This process is then responsible for setting up the entire userland (or destroying everything when you want to have fun).

+This typically means reading some configuration files (e.g. `/etc/initrc`) and forking a bunch of userland executables based on those files.

+systemd is a "popular" `/init` implementation for desktop distros as of 2017.

+BusyBox provides its own minimalistic init implementation which Buildroot uses by default.

 ### Custom init

 Is the default BusyBox `/init` too bloated for you, minimalism freak?